Freeze-in Production of Dark Matter Prior to Early Matter Domination: Introduction

 In this work, we perform a detailed study of freeze-in within a non-standard thermal history that involves a RD phase after inflationary reheating followed by a period of EMD.
 Such an EMD phase is characterized by two distinct periods: a transition during which the initial radiation energy density redshifts away, which we call the memory phase, and the usual EMD behavior once entropy production becomes significant.
 We calculate the contributions to the DM relic abundance from production during the prior RD phase as well as the memory phase for the case that $\langle \sigma_{\rm ann} v \rangle_{\rm f}$ is constant over the temperature range of interest.
-This early contribution to DM production depends on the temperature of the universe at the onset of the EMD epoch $T_0$ and at the completion of inflationary reheating $T_{\rm reh}$, in addition to that at the end of the EMD epoch $T_{\rm R}$.
-We show that pre-EMD production can totally dominate the DM relic abundance in large parts of the $m_\chi - \langle \sigma_{\rm ann} v \rangle_{\rm f}$ plane, and the allowed parameter space is highly sensitive to $T_0$ and $T_{\rm R}$.
+This early contribution to DM production depends on the temperature of the universe at the completion of inflationary reheating $T_{\rm MAX}$, which is the highest temperature of the ensuing RD phase in the post-inflationary universe, and at the onset of the EMD epoch $T_{\rm O}$, in addition to that at the end of the EMD epoch $T_{\rm R}$.
+We show that pre-EMD production can totally dominate the DM relic abundance in large parts of the $m_\chi - \langle \sigma_{\rm ann} v \rangle_{\rm f}$ plane, and the allowed parameter space is highly sensitive to $T_{\rm O}$ and $T_{\rm R}$.
 A particularly notable observation is that the relic abundance is virtually independent of $\langle \sigma_{\rm ann} v \rangle_{\rm f}$ for a very broad range of $\langle \sigma_{\rm ann} v \rangle_{\rm f}$, spanning over many decades, where DM particles start in chemical equilibrium in the pre-EMD epoch and decouple later on.
 In this case, measurement of $m_\chi$ at collider experiments, in combination with other cosmological implications of an EMD epoch, may be used as a potential probe of the elusive freeze-in scenario.